Black History Month Workshops

-Workshops are available for Early Years, KS1 and KS2.
-We regularly deliver these workshops in primary schools and libraries.
+Keep scrolling to explore all available Black History Month workshops.
+Sessions are available for Early Years, KS1 and KS2.
+We regularly deliver these in primary schools and libraries.

 Literacy/Storytelling (KS1)